Find out what some of our graduates are doing today in pursuing their successful careers.

-Automotive manufacturers have continued to work toward a future that features zero emissions from vehicles.
+Automotive manufacturers continue to work toward a future that features zero emissions from vehicles.
 This means increased production of hybrid and electric vehicles to help reduce our carbon footprint on the roadways.

 Hybrid electric vehicles (HEVs) are becoming more prevalent.
 These are vehicles that combine the benefits of both gasoline engines and electric motors.
-According to a recent report by McKinsey & Company, by 2030 it’s expected that 65% of new car sales will be electric.
+According to the National Renewable Energy Laboratory, electric vehicles (EVs) could account for 30-42 million of the vehicles on the road by 2030.

 Keep reading to learn more about how HEVs work and how Universal Technical Institute (UTI) is updating its curriculum to train students on this technology.